 For these reasons it was decided to reexamine the performance of the conglomerates in comparison to pseudo-conglomerates.
 This was done for each conglomerate separately and provides a stronger statistical test for the following reasons.
-Firstly, it overcomes many of the selection problems since each pseudo-conglomerate portfolio has a similar asset construction to its matched conglomerate. overcomes the problems of selection bias with respect to industrial sectors.
+Firstly, it overcomes many of the selection problems since each pseudo-conglomerate portfolio has a similar asset construction to its matched conglomerate.
+This overcomes the problems of selection bias with respect to industrial sectors.
 Secondly, it enables a direct comparison of the returns a shareholder could have achieved had he performed his own diversification rather than left the diversification to the management of the conglomerate.
 It should be noted that this results in a slight bias in favour of the conglomerates in that it assumes that the degree and type of diversification the investor desired were exactly the same as those actually implemented by the management of the conglomerate.
 Finally, the use of a matched pair design allows for the more powerful paired t test approach to be used in the significance tests.

 The results of the comparison between the conglomerates and the pseudo-conglomerate portfolios are summarized in Table 3.
-This table provides a comparison of the performance of conglomerates on both a market return basis and on the basis of two accounting measures of return, return on assets and return on equity.
+This table provides a comparison of the performance of conglomerates on both a market returns basis and on the basis of two accounting measures of return, return on assets and return on equity.

-The results presented in Table 3 indicate that (at the 10% level of significance), the pseudo-conglomerate portfolios provide greater market return than their matched conglomerates.
-Since market-determined
+The results presented in Table 3 indicate that (at the 10% level of significance), the pseudo-conglomerate portfolios provide greater market return than their

-Table 3 Comparison of conglomerates with pseudo-conglomerates return is the primary concern of shareholders, this provides strong evidence against the benefits of conglomeration.
-As such, they seriously question the value of conglomeration in the S.A. context from the ordinary shareholders' perspective.
+Table 3 Comparison of conglomerates with pseudoconglomerates

+Performance measure t value Direction of difference Market return -1,80a Pseudo-conglomerates superior Return on assets -5,01 ^ь Pseudo-conglomerates superior Return on equity -3,85 6 Pseudo-conglomerates superior matched conglomerates.
+Since market-determined return is the primary concern of shareholders, this provides strong evidence against the benefits of conglomeration.
+As such, they seriously question the value of conglomeration in the SA context from the ordinary shareholders' perspective.